How to Make Fresh Mint Sun Tea (just water, fresh mint, & sunshine!)

 If you bring in your sun tea while it’s still warm from the sun, then strain, that would be an ideal time to stir in some raw honey, if you prefer honey over stevia.

-Using stevia allows me to sip on glass after glass of my Fresh Mint Sun Tea without adding any calories or carbs.
+Using stevia allows me to sip on glass after glass of my Fresh Mint Sun Tea without adding any calories, sugar, or carbs.
 Plus, it keeps this Fresh Mint Tea low-carb or keto, if that’s your thing.

 If it’s helpful, here’s the method for how to make Fresh Mint Sun Tea in recipe form.